hesusruiz/anti-pandemia/docs_src/index.md

-# Immunisation and collective knowledge in pandemia management
+# Immunisation and collective knowledge in pandemia management with Verifiable Credentials and Blockchain

 <img src="images/overview2.png" width=500/>